How to clean your grippers

 Look for any discoloration in the knurling.
 That is usually grime or chalk that can still be brushed off.
 If your brush really isn't doing the job, you may need to just move on to the wet phase of cleaning.

 Okay, listen up!
 Don't get wild here with the cleaning supplies and chemicals.
 They are not necessary.
 All you need is good old hot soapy water.
 Do not, for example, put vinegar in the water.
+Use the nylon bristle brush to scrub the handles.

 Once you're satisfied the gripper is clean, rinse it off and dry thoroughly with paper towels.
 Really work the paper towel around in the spring and remove any moisture and grime.